brunopenso/cryptography/README.md

 Change each letter of the text considering the alphabet splited in half and randomly arranged between the sender and receiver

 See `algo2.js`

+### Caesar cipher
+Change letters of the text considering a shift on the alphabet. ex: abcd > cdab

+See `algo3.js`